adambard/learnxinyminutes-docs/directx9.html.markdown

                  D3DPOOL_DEFAULT,       // use default pool for the buffer &buffer,               // receiving buffer
                  nullptr);              // special shared handle
-    // Check if buffer was created successful. if (FAILED(result))
+    // Check if buffer was created successfully. if (FAILED(result))
         return nullptr;
     // Create a data pointer for copying the vertex data